dsklyut/virgo-samples-greenpages/README.txt

 NOTE: 3/13/2012 - UPGRADED TO WORK WITH VIRGO 3.0.2.RELEASE.  eclipselink and hibernate.native "work on my box"
+NOTE: 4/18/2012 - fixed issue with hibernate.jpa - works now also.

 This is a re-worked virgo greenpages sample project.